bus710/edgex-on-raspberry-pi/30_install_edgex.md

 # - Security is out of scope in this tutorial.
 # With these criteria, we will use "docker-compose-geneva-redis-no-secty-arm64.yml".

-# (Optional) virtual devices can be removed in the yaml file
-$ vi docker-compose-geneva-redis-no-secty-arm64.yml

 # This command launches the stack but might take couple minutes depends on the network.
 $ docker-compose -f docker-compose-geneva-redis-no-secty-arm64.yml up -d
 ...